 What is Techilosophy?

-I am currently a Research Fellow for the Shaping Interdisciplinary Practices in Europe (SHAPE-ID) European Commission funded project at Trinity College Dublin’s Long Room Hub Arts & Humanities Research Institute where I am developing a taxonomy and shared language to support collaboration between and integration of Arts, Humanities and Social Science (AHSS) disciplines and with Science, Technology, Engineering, Math and Medicine (STEMM) disciplines.
+I was a Research Fellow for the Shaping Interdisciplinary Practices in Europe (SHAPE-ID) European Commission funded project at Trinity College Dublin’s Long Room Hub Arts & Humanities Research Institute where I developed a taxonomy and shared language to support collaboration between and integration of Arts, Humanities and Social Science (AHSS) disciplines and with Science, Technology, Engineering, Math and Medicine (STEMM) disciplines.

 If you would like to chat or work together.
 Feel free to contact me.